 (A) IN GENERAL.-The Inspector General shall issue a report no less than two times a year to the Congress and the Secretary devoted to the oversight provided by the Office, including any recommendations for improvements to the Program.

-(B) RECOMMENDATIONS .- With respect to any deficiencies identified in a report under subparagraph (A), the Secretary shall either- (i) take actions to address such deficiencies; or (ii) certify to the appropriate committees of Congress that no action is necessary or appropriate.
-(4) COORDINATION.-The Inspector General, in maximizing the effectiveness of the Office, shall work with other Offices of Inspector General, and comparison to empirimize the minimize duplication. of Inspector General, as appropriate, to minimize duplication of effort and ensure comprehensive oversight of the Program.
+(B) RECOMMENDATIONS.-With respect to any deficiencies identified in a report under subparagraph (A), the Secretary shall eithergress that no action is necessary or appropriate.

+(i) take actions to address such deficiencies; or (ii) certify to the appropriate committees of Con-

+(4) COORDINATION.-The Inspector General, in maximizing the effectiveness of the Office, shall work with other Offices of Inspector General, as appropriate, to minimize duplication of effort and ensure comprehensive oversight of the Program.

 (5) TERMINATION.-The Office shall terminate at the end of the 6-month period beginning on the date on which all capital investments are repaid under the Program or the date on which the Secretary determines that any remaining capital investments will not be repaid.

 (6) DEFINITIONS.-For purposes of this subsection: (A) OFFICE.-The term "Office" means the Office of Small Business Lending Fund Program Oversight established under paragraph (1).

-(B) INSPECTOR GENERAL.-The term "Inspector Gen-eral" means the Inspector General of the Department of (c) GAO AUDIT.-The Comptroller General of the United States shall perform an annual audit of the Program and issue a report to the appropriate committees of Congress containing the results of such audit. (d) REQUIRED CERTIFICATIONS.- (d) REQUIRED CERTIFICATIONS.- (1) ELIGIBLE INSTITUTION CERTIFICATION.-Each eligible institution that participates in the Program must certify that such institution is in compliance with the requirements of section 103.121 of title 31, Code of Federal Regulations, a regulation that, at a minimum, requires financial institutions, as that term is defined in 31 U.S.C.
+(B) INSPECTOR GENERAL.-The term "Inspector General" means the Inspector General of the Department of the Treasury.

+(c) GAO AUDIT.-The Comptroller General of the United States shall perform an annual audit of the Program and issue a report to the appropriate committees of Congress containing the results of such audit.

+(d) REQUIRED CERTIFICATIONS.-

+(1) ELIGIBLE INSTITUTION CERTIFICATION.-Each eligible institution that participates in the Program must certify that such institution is in compliance with the requirements of section 103.121 of title 31, Code of Federal Regulations, a regulation that, at a minimum, requires financial institutions, as that term is defined in 31 U.S.C.
 5312(a)(2) and (c)(1)(A), to implement reasonable procedures to verify the identity of any person seeking to open an account, to the extent reasonable and practicable, maintain records of the information used to verify the person's identity, and determine whether the person appears on any lists of known or suspected terrorists or terrorist organizations provided to the financial institution by any government agency.

-(2) LOAN RECPIENTS.-With respect to funds received by an eligible institution under the Program, any business receiving a loan from the eligible institution using such funds after the date of the enactment of this Act shall certify to such eligible institution that the principals of such business have not been convicted of a sex offense against a minor (as such terms are defined in section 111 of the Sex Offender Registration and Notification Act (42 U.S.C.
-16911)). (e) PROHIBITION ON PORNOGRAPHY .- None of the funds made available under this subtitle may be used to pay the salary of any individual engaged in activities related to the Program who has been officially disciplined for violations of subpart G of the Standards of Ethical Conduct for Employees of the Executive Branch for viewing, downloading, or exchanging pornography, including child pornography, on a Federal Government computer or while performing official Federal Government duties.
+(2) LOAN RECIPIENTS.-With respect to funds received by an eligible institution under the Program, any business receiving a loan from the eligible institution using such funds after the date of the enactment of this Act shall certify to such eligible institution that the principals of such business have not been convicted of a sex offense against a minor (as such terms are defined in section 111 of the Sex Offender Registration and Notification Act (42 U.S.C.
+16911)).

+(e) PROHIBITION ON PORNOGRAPHY.-None of the funds made available under this subtitle may be used to pay the salary of any individual engaged in activities related to the Program who has been officially disciplined for violations of subpart G of the Standards of Ethical Conduct for Employees of the Executive Branch for viewing, downloading, or exchanging pornography, including child pornography, on a Federal Government computer or while performing official Federal Government duties.

+Certification.

+Deadline.
+Reports.

 SEC.
 4108.
 CREDIT REFORM; FUNDING.

+(a) CREDIT REFORM.-The cost of purchases of preferred stock and other financial instruments made as capital investments under this subtitle shall be determined as provided under the Federal Credit Reform Act of 1990 (2 U.S.C.
+661 et seq.). (b) FUNDS MADE AVAILABLE.-There are hereby appropriated,

+Appropriation authorization.